 This is the blog of Mark Wordsworm, the travelling worm.
-I’m a 25-year-old bookmark and can proudly boast my own Hallmark serial number, 95 HBM 80-1.
+I’m a 25-year-old bookmark (I haven’t aged at all since I first wrote this introduction) and I proudly boast my own Hallmark serial number, 95 HBM 80-1.
 You’ll probably want to read all about me and my Travelling Companion (the TC).

 Today’s travel notes

 Me and the TC, plus the TC’s other travelling companion, are on New Zealand’s North Island.
 We spent a bit of time exploring Cathedral Cove, Hahei Beach, and the routes from the one to the other.

 My impressions?
 Rock, sand and sea, in perfect harmony.